litexlang/litex-official-documents/How_Litex_Works/How_Equality_Is_Checked.md

 5. **Forall Fact Matching**: Litex searches through known forall facts in `ForallFactMap` and attempts to match the equality statement by substituting variables and verifying conditions.

 6. **Combining forall with `or` facts**: When a forall fact contains an `or` statement involving equality, Litex can use elimination to prove specific equality cases.

+Additionally, Litex has special handling for:
+- **Symbols with numeric values**: When a symbol has a stored numeric value, Litex automatically substitutes it during verification.
+- **Polynomial expressions**: Litex automatically reduces polynomial expressions to canonical form for comparison.

 The special storage mechanism for equality (using equivalence sets) reflects its fundamental role: equality is not just another proposition, but the foundation that enables all mathematical reasoning through substitution and equivalence.